suryakailash-risk/ML2/DT/README.md

 # Exploring Youth Drug Use with Decision Trees

 ## Overview
 This project analyzes factors influencing substance use among U.S. youth using data from the **2020 National Survey on Drug Use and Health (NSDUH)**.
 We use decision tree-based models to understand and predict behaviors related to alcohol and tobacco consumption.
+Video and PPT attached below.

 ## Objectives
 The project aims to answer the following research questions: